Amygda1la/Hamming-Code/Readme.md

 litle app with interface

-# More iformation about the project
+# More information about the project

 >**(rus): https://habr.com/ru/articles/140611/**